fog/fog/lib/fog/rackspace/docs/cloud_servers.md

 	irb

-Once `irb` has launched you will need to require the Fog library.
+Once `irb` has launched you need to require the Fog library.

 If using Ruby 1.8.x execute: